UCSF-CBI/c4/docs/scheduler/submit-jobs.md

 One can just run a native bash script with `sbatch` and supply the relevant parameters at the CLI with various command-line options, e.g. `--time=00:10:00`.
 It is probably easier to supply those options within the script itself using Slurm declarations as specially formatted shell comments prefixed as `#SBATCH`.

-Let's use a "hello world" script to illustrate.
-*hi_there.bash*:
+Here is a `hi-there.sh` script that illustrates this:

 ```sh
 #!/bin/bash